Raku/roast/README.md

 assume that the working directory is the root of the test suite, so that the relative path to itself is `t/spec/S\d\d-$section/$filename`.

-You can also run the `fudge` program manually.
 To fudge and run `prove` on a specific file:

     ./fudgeandrun S05-metasyntax/angle-brackets.t